kestra-io/docs/content/blogs/serverless-data-pipelines.md

 ### Future-Proof Your Data Platform

-The real power of this architecture comes from combining serverless infrastructure with flexible and reliable orchestration platform.
+The real power of this architecture comes from combining stateless, serverless infrastructure with stateful, flexible and reliable orchestration platform.
 - **Modal** dynamically provisions compute power for resource-intensive tasks
 - **dbt** transforms raw data into useful tables and models
 - **BigQuery** serves as the backbone for storing and querying data
 - **Kestra** lets you create workflows from an easy-to-use UI while [keeping everything as code](https://youtu.be/dU3p6Jf5fMw?si=exewHm04snLQRi9B) under the hood, managing state, retries, concurrency, timeouts, failure alerting, coordinating conditional logic, and persisting logs, metrics and outputs.
 Using Kestra's built-in plugins, you don't even need to install any additional dependencies to run your dbt, BigQuery and Modal tasks — those plugins are built-in and ready to use right away.

-## Next steps
+## Final Thoughts

 The best part about Kestra is that everything just works out of the box.
-Thanks to the built-in plugins, you don’t have to fight with Python dependencies to install dbt or Modal — it’s all preinstalled and ready to use.
+Thanks to the built-in plugins, you don’t have to fight with Python dependencies to install dbt or Modal — all plugins are pre-installed and ready to use.
 The powerful UI lets you interactively adjust workflow inputs, skip steps if needed, and easily track all output artifacts without jumping through hoops.
 Adding Modal and BigQuery to the mix provides serverless compute on-demand and a scalable data warehouse to future-proof your data platform.

 If you want to give this setup a try, you can find the entire code for this project in the [kestra-io/serverless](https://github.com/kestra-io/serverless) repository.
 [Launch Kestra](https://kestra.io/docs/getting-started/quickstart#start-kestra) in Docker, add the flow from that GitHub repository, and run it.
 That's all you need to get started with serverless, interactive workflows.